devlooped/dotnet-tor/readme.md

 ### Exposing local HTTP APIs via Tor

-After installation, you might want to expose an .NET Core HTTP service from port 7071 (the default for the Kestrel-based HTTP server in .NET Core) over the Tor network.
+After installation, you might want to expose an .NET Core HTTP service from local port 7071 over the Tor network on port 80.
 You could configure the service with:

 ```
 > dotnet tor add api 127.0.0.1:7071 -p 80